 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist could determine an accurate diagnosis and proper treatment.

 Do you have any questions about sclerotherapy procedure in NYC?
-Would you like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology?
+Would you like to schedule an appointment with an internationally recognized best NYC dermatologist, Dr. Susan Bard of Manhattan Dermatology?
 Please contact our Midtown NYC or Upper East Side NYC dermatology clinic for consultation with the top sclerotherapy specialist in Manhattan.